-1. Return the Disabilities Disclosure and Request for Accommodation
+Return the Voluntary Disclosure and Request for Accommodation

-This step is only necessary if you are a new incoming Meredith student.
+This step is only necessary if you are a new incoming or transfer Meredith student.
 This form can be located in the Enrollment Handbook or may be obtained from Disability Services.
-Once you complete the form, send it to:
+Send your completed form to:

 Raleigh, NC 27607

-Students requesting Disability Services (DS) from Meredith College are required to submit documentation to determine eligibility according to the Americans with Disabilities Act of 1990 and Section 504 of the Rehabilitation Act of 1973.
-DS also uses documentation to determine reasonable accommodations for individuals based on the functional limitations caused by a disability.
-Reasonable accommodations are provided to ensure individuals with disabilities have equal access to all programs and services.
+Disability Services (DS) determines eligibility according to the Americans with Disabilities Act of 1990 and Section 504 of the Rehabilitation Act of 1973.
+Based on the documented functional limitations caused by a disability, DS determines reasonable accommodations to ensure individuals with disabilities have equal access to all programs and services.

 When documentation submitted to the review team is incomplete, the student will be asked to seek an additional evaluation and/or clarifying information from the evaluator(s).
-An Individualized Education Plan (IEP), 504 Plan, or Summary of Performance (SOP) provides useful information, but is generally not considered sufficient documentation generally are not sufficient documentation to establish that the student is eligible for services and accommodations in an institution of higher education.
-Further, documentation that simply states a diagnosis and does not include information about the functional limitations and handwritten/case notes are not considered sufficient documentation.
+An Individualized Education Plan (IEP), 504 Plan, or Summary of Performance (SOP) provides useful information but is generally not considered sufficient by themselves.
+If your documents do not meet our guidelines, please send what you have.

 It is the student’s responsibility to: